ayalavarti/Drawbridge/projectOutline.md

 These two main features are often the bottleneck for group projects, so that is why we are choosing to focus on them.
 We expect that the most challenging part of this will be developing a way to sort groups for users so as to diversify them, but still present something that they are interested in.

 #### Carpooling Setup
+This project is an application that allows users to efficiently carpool to nearby locations.
+If a student, for example, is looking to travel to another university to visit a friend, he or she can post their itenary.
+Other students who are also travelling to the same or nearby location can start a conversation with the primary traveller and arrange a carpool.

+The application would work for different types of travel methods, including bus, train, plane, and driving.
+In the case for driving, the application would calculate a total cost per person based on distance and current gas prices that the members of the carpool could split up.

+We envision that these carpool groups would be time-sensitive, and after a certain window, the group will close and the application will generate an itenary for the members.
+Only if all members of a group agree upon an itenary will the itenary be finalized and prices be calculated.

+We are focusing on the problem that many students may share connections at different universities and miss out on the opportunity to carpool with others travelling to the same destination.
+We expect that the most challenging part of this project would be keeping track of the different groups a user is a part of, especially when time becomes an important factor in carpool formation.

 #### Finance Tracker
 This project is an application that helps users monitor their personal finances.
 It would provide an easy way to keep track of spending and saving on a short-term and long-term scale across multiple accounts and various sources of income.